Sarnia: Retail and hospitality

 Sarnia has one large mall, Lambton Mall, with 72 stores.
-The mall, along with several smaller shopping centers, stores, and hotels, is the primary shopping area.
+The mall, along with several smaller shopping centres, stores, and hotels, is the primary shopping area.

 Arts and culture

 Music, theatre, and arts

 The International Symphony Orchestra plays at the Imperial Theatre for an annual season lasting from September to April.
 In addition to symphonic concerts, the Imperial Theatre offers year-round dramatic productions; Former Max Webster frontman Kim Mitchell has returned to his hometown on occasion to play a concert, including his visit in 2008 for Sarnia's popular Ribfest.
 In this competition, local amateur chefs share their recipes for barbecued ribs and compete against each other.
 Canadian composer and music educator Raymond Murray Schafer was born in Sarnia and developed his radical schizophonia techniques there.

 The Sarnia Bayfest (which was preceded by the "Festival by the Bay") was an annual concert festival that featured big-name rock and country bands.
-Musicians and groups such as Aerosmith, KISS, Keith Urban, Jon Bon Jovi and Rascal Flatts have played at the event.
+Musicians and groups such as Aerosmith, Kiss, Keith Urban, Jon Bon Jovi and Rascal Flatts have played at the event.
 Financial problems caused the event's cancellation in 2013.
 In the summer of 2017, a new festival called Bluewater Borderfest enjoyed a successful inaugural event.

 Besides the single museum in Sarnia proper, six other local museums document Sarnia's history, including its legacy as the home of the North American oil industry.
 Gallery Lambton offers 12 annual art exhibitions.
 In 2012 the Judith and Norman Alex Art Gallery opened.
 It is an international Category A art gallery, featuring exhibitions of Canadian art history, including paintings from the Group of Seven.

 In 2015, the South Western International Film Festival was launched at the city's Imperial Theatre.

 During the Christmas season, the city of Sarnia presents the annual "Celebration of Lights" in Centennial Park.
 The event was created in 1984 by Wills Rawana and a committee funded by the retail chain Hudson's Bay, and the national telecommunications company Telus.
 From modest beginnings, the event has garnered numerous awards as it has grown, including second place in the 2002 Canadian Government's Canada WinterLights competition.
 The celebration was incorporated in its national prizewinning year and is now run by a voluntary Board of Directors.